enthought/scimath/_sources/units/unit_funcs.txt

 Finally, in this case, a conversion to feet was made for the calculation inside the function, and the value was converted back to meters when returned.

-If no units are specified in the outputs, then a regular scalar data type will be returned.
+If no units are specified in the outputs or if no output string is given, then a regular scalar data type will be returned.